-- of Trade covering a 19 interwar years period.
-The daily sampling frequency represents an 620 important contribution to the study of commodity futures markets.
-We focus on the futures trading of two of the most traded agricultural commodities during the interwar period, namely wheat and corn, and provide key insights about how these early grain futures markets functioned at that time.
-Based on the collected data on commitments of traders, we can also describe the traditional composition of futures traders and its evolution during the 625 interwar era.
+This paper fills a gap in the literature by digitizing and introducing a new hand-collected 590 dataset comprised of daily trading observations on grain futures contracts traded at the Chicago Board of Trade covering a 19 interwar years period.
+The daily sampling frequency represents an important contribution to the study of commodity futures markets.
+We focus on futures trading of two of the most traded agricultural commodities during the interwar period, namely wheat and corn, and provide key insights about how these early grain futures 595 markets functioned at that time.
+Based on the collected commitments of traders data, we can also describe the traditional composition of futures traders and its evolution during the interwar era.
 We construct futures continuation series for prices and returns, and a net trading speculative variable, which facilitate several empirical investigations.
 More specifically, we first analyse what drives speculators' trading decisions to buy or sell futures contracts.
-The main finding is that speculators are momentum traders and contrarians in corn and wheat futures markets, respectively, and they significantly reduce their net long positions in 630 response to the negative media content, especially after the onset of Great Depression.
-We then go on to investigate the impact of speculative activities on the conditional volatility of intervar futures prices and report that the net long position changes of speculators have a zero effect on price movements. - Even though the newly collected data are limited to only a specific historical episode of futures trading, a thorough analysis of this early period with modern empirical and statistical techniques provides some interesting implications for today's institutions and governance regimes.
+600 The main finding is that speculators are positive feedback traders and contrarians in corn and wheat futures markets, respectively, and they significantly reduce their net buying positions in response to the negative media content, especially after the 1929 stock market crash.
+We then go on to investigate the impact of interwar speculative trading behaviour on the conditional volatility of futures prices and report that the net long position changes 605 of speculators have a zero effect on price movements, i.e., speculative trading was not a destabilizing force for early grain futures markets.
+Our results show no evidence of "evil" speculators during the interwar period and provide therefore new robust empirical evidence to the open question in economic history regarding the consequences of speculative trading behaviour.
+610

+Even though the newly collected data are limited to only a specific historical episode of futures trading, a thorough analysis of this early period with modern empirical and statistical techniques provides some interesting implications for today's institutions and governance regimes.
 Further work could, for example, focus on the efficiency of the imposed regulation and its consequent impact on the futures prices and trading decisions of market participants.
 Such analysis could point to interesting parallels with the more recent financial history.

 The dataset could also serve to explore empirically market microstructure related questions including price discovery and the behaviour of quotes and spreads.
-There may even be scope to utilize data to explore the implications of futures prices on broader prices.
+There may even be scope to utilise the data to explore the implications of futures prices on broader prices.